capreolus-ir/capreolus/docs/reproduction/MS_MARCO.md

         reranker.trainer.decay=$decay \
         fold=s1
     ```
-3. The command will take over 2 days on *4 V100s* for BERT-base, and even longer on *8 V100s* for BERT-large.
+3. Without data preparation, it will take 4~6 hours to train and 8～10 hours to inference on *4 V100s* for BERT-base,
+    and longer on for BERT-large.
     Per-fold metrics on dev set are displayed after completion, where `MRR@10` is the one to use for this task.
-    (for CC users, BERT-large can only be run on `graham` `cedar`, as `beluga` does not have 8-GPU node.)
+    (for CC users, BERT-large can only be run with batch size 16 on `graham` `cedar`,
+    as each node on `beluga` has 16GB memory at maximum)

 ## Expected Scores
 With the configurations in `docs/reproduction/config_msmarco.txt` and all the others as default,
-the MRR@10 on dev set should be around `0.339`.
+the MRR@10 on dev set should be around `0.355`.

 ## Replication Logs
 + Results (with hypperparameter-0) replicated by [@crystina-z](https://github.com/crystina-z) on 2020-12-06 (commit [`6c3759f`](https://github.com/crystina-z/capreolus-1/commit/6c3759fe620f18f8939670176a18c744752bc9240)) (Tesla V100 on Compute Canada)